DFE-Digital/register-trainee-teachers/docs/healthcheck_and_ping_endpoints.md

 ## Healthcheck

-Use the `/healthcheck` to check whether that the app's dependencies are working.
+Use the `/healthcheck` to check whether that the app’s dependencies are working.
 This returns a JSON structure that lists the checks it performs and their results.
 For example: